Red River Transportation / A Busy Port

 Erected 2004 by MnDOT.

 Location.
 46° 52.421′ N, 96° 46.61′ W. Marker is in Moorhead, Minnesota, in Clay County.
 Marker is on U.S. 10, on the left when traveling west.
+Marker is on the bridge crossing the Red River of the North.
 Touch for map.
-Marker is on the bridge crossing the Red River of the North.
 Marker is in this post office area: Moorhead MN 56560, United States of America.
+Touch for directions.

 More about this marker.
 Marker was created by Gemini Research for MnDOT; erected when the bridge was built.